Top 10 Google Dorks for Bug Bounty Hunters

 Google Dorking is a staple in the reconnaissance phase of any Bug Bounty program.
 Before you launch Burp Suite or Nmap, you should always check what the target has already leaked to the public index.

-1. Finding Exposed Environment Files
+1. Exposed Environment Files

 filetype:env "DB_PASSWORD" site:example.com

-2. Publicly Accessible Log Files
+2. Public Log Files

 Log files can leak user data, internal IP addresses, and system pathways.